almien1/forKathryn/your-notes.md

 	- Notepad++ detects it as Mac style!
 	- Maybe change "\r\n" to std::endl - I guess "\n" was being expanded to the two-byte version
 	- Okay now we have a "Windows style" output with a single line.

+## Event handler

+"UI -> Handler -> Command -> Event".
+"The UI will in our case be the command line."

+Requirements:
+- O name : Create account with name (O = open)
+- A name : Make name the account that following commands will work on (A = Activate)
+- C : Close account (C = Close)
+- D amount : Deposit an amount (D = Deposit)
+- W amount : Withdraw an amount (W = Withdraw)
+- B : Show current balance (B = balance)
+- T : List transactions on account (T = Transactions)

+Quick requirements analysis:
+- O: unique name needed.  name restrictions? (like spaces?)
+Does O imply A, or should someone activate an account after opening it?
+- A: This implies that the application state needs a "currently selected account" field
+- C: I guess this means no further actions can be done on that account
+- C: Should it be possible to open another account with the same name?  i.e. do we delete the account, or just mark it as closed?
+If it can be marked as closed, can O open the account again?
+- D: pretty simple.
+I guess we're using a single abstract currency.
+Do we need to care about how currency is stored - e.g. ones with very large numbers like vietnam.
+Do we need to use integer methods because it's currency or is floating point okay in this case?
+- W: looks like a conflict between two requirements:
+	- "just assume that overdrawing is okay"
+	- "what to do when withdrawing an amount that is too big" - how can it be too big?
+Is there an overdraft limit?
+There's no way to configure a limit in the API.
+- B: pretty simple.
+Formatting?
+Do we need a currency symbol (or, there is a generic symbol - https://en.wikipedia.org/wiki/Currency_sign_(generic) (U+00A4) - but if that's not well-known by the target audience it could cause confusion)
+- T: does "transactions" mean just D,W (and A,C?) - it won't show that you queried the balance in the past?
+- A must be required before any command that doesn't specify a name - so C,D,W,B,T are invalid without an A

+Interface:

+Guess we have two options:
+- commands are given as command-line parameters.
+So two commands would mean running the program twice.
+This would mean that we need to save state to disk or external storage.
+- commands are entered via STDIN.
+This would let us keep everything in memory, but means that the text input processing is more complex.

+The presence of an A command seems to be leaning towards the second option, as it would be prety weird to have a "current user" state just permanently stored!
+Or are we thinking to allow multiple commands as a long list of parameters?

+Also, this was supposed to be used for a web application, so is there some concept of "session" that the website would be supplying?  e.g. if that session had previously sent an A, then a subsequent command with the same session would be allowed to issue a B or T.

+Notes:
+- Time for a bike ride, thinking time before decision time!